secretGeek/ok-bash/README.md

     command (use one):
       <number>            Run the <number>th command from the '.ok' file.
       l, list             Show the list from the '.ok' file.
+Default command.
-      L, list-once        Same as list, but only show when pwd is different from when the list was last shown. p, list-prompt      Show the list and wait for input at the ok-prompt (like --list and <number> in one command).
-Default command. h, help             Show this usage page.
+      L, list-once        Same as list, but only show when pwd is different from when the list was last shown. p, list-prompt      Show the list and wait for input at the ok-prompt (like --list and <number> in one command). h, help             Show this usage page.
     options:
-      -v, --verbose       Show more output, most of the time to stderr.
+      -v, --verbose       Show more output, mostly errors.
+Also it shows environment-variables in this screen.
-      -q, --quiet         Only show really necessary output.
+      -q, --quiet         Only show really necessary output, so surpress echoing the command.
       -f, --file <file>   Use a custom file instead of '.ok'; use '-' for stdin -a, --alias <name>  When using 'ok' in an alias, <name> is used to keep the history correct when used with 'list-prompt'.
     script-arguments: